 And let’s say, Quake Champions does end as a failed experiment.
 I don’t want it to be true, but for the sake of argument, let’s say it does.
 SO WHAT?
 I’m just gonna pack my bags and leave all these awesome people I’ve met behind?

 There are other AFPS games out there that are just as enjoyable.
 Yes, in my mind, QC is the premier AFPS out there (right now).
 But we still all love the other Quakes, Reflex Arena, DuskWorld.

 Diabotical is coming soon.
 I’ve even found a huge group of people playing Open Arena (if you haven’t tried it look into projectile delag) and they’re having a good ol’ time.

 The community does not live or die on a single game.
 If we want Quake Champions to stay alive, we have to support it.

 I’m not here to preach.
 I’m here to invite you, if you love Quake as much as I do, to join us for a pickup game.
 If you’re not that good, neither am I. Let me help you.
 If you’re an old crusty Quake veteran (like ViolentHeart 😉), teach me to play like you.

 Be active in your “local” community and let the big things fall into place.
 Let’s get some “What would Rapha do?” bracelets to remind ourselves that, in life, you can be in the 3rd round, having gotten beaten in the first two, with two champs already dead, and still come back and win the whole damn thing.
 Quake Champions could die.
 It’s possible.
-I don’t think it will, but it could happen.
+I hope it doesn’t, but it could happen.
 But the Quake Community?
 We’re not going anywhere.